GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Palefist**, (*unique*)
 $9,000 , 4 lbs.
 Mace
-This glorious beater is made almost entriely of a single piece of ivory, save for a flanged crown of altyprium which rests securely inside it.W  When inflicting a critical hit, *if the name is known, it can inflict an additional exotic critical hit effect of the user's choice*.
+This glorious beater is made almost entriely of a single piece of ivory, save for a flanged crown of altyprium which rests securely inside it.
+When inflicting a critical hit, *if the name is known, it can inflict an additional exotic critical hit effect of the user's choice*.

 **Palladius** (*unique*)
 $18,000 , 4.25 lbs.